What is critical care?

 In 2018/19, the vast majority (76 per cent) of patients who leave critical care units are discharged to hospital wards to continue their recovery (see Figure 7).
 National specifications expect patients to be discharged from critical care units to hospital wards within four hours of the discharge decision being made.
 But due to a shortage of available hospital ward beds, more than a quarter (27 per cent) of discharges in 2018/19 were delayed (NHS Digital 2019).

 Critical care services rely on highly trained specialised staff who deliver intensive levels of care.
-A wide variety of staff support or work in CCUs, including medical doctors, nurses, clinical pharmacists and physiotherapists.
+A wide variety of staff support or work in CCUs, including medical doctors, nurses and allied health professionals .

 Because patients in CCUs need constant monitoring and specialist support, clinical guidelines require a high level of expert staff to be available in these units.